srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

   * This file contains more than ***13,000,000 rows/records***.

+## Tools and Technologies
+The tools used in this project are notebooks, Apache Spark, Amazon S3, Amazon Redshift, Apache Airflow.
+* To explore the dataset, I started with Google Colab free computing resources and Apache Spark.
+  * Spark is better at handling huge data records.
+Spark provides a great performance as it stores data in-memory shared across the cluster.
+* The data lake is stored on Amazon S3, an object storage service that offers scalability, data availability, security, and performance.
+  * S3 is perfect for storing data partitioned and grouped in files for low cost and with a lot of flexibility.
+  * Also it has the flexibility in adding and removing additional data
+  * Ease of schema design and availability to a wide range of users
+* For the ETL process, I used an EMR Cluster on AWS Redshift.
+* To orchestrate the overall data pipeline, I used Apache Airflow as it provides an intuitive UI helping us to track the progress of our pipelines.
 ## Exploring and Assessing the Data
-First step is to explore the data to identify the data quality issues like null values, duplicate data etc.
+The first step is to explore the data to identify the data quality issues like null values, duplicate data, etc.
- * ```Calendar``` and  ```Reviews``` datasets are of good quality, but contains some null column values.
+ * ```Calendar``` and  ```Reviews``` datasets are of good quality but contain some null column values.
    * If the listing_id and host_id have null column values, then the respective rows are dropped from the table.
 * ```Listing``` dataset is which contains a lot of columns.
   * Making sense from all the columns would take time.
-In our case we are going to use a subset of columns related to the goal of this project.
+In our case, we are going to use a subset of columns related to the goal of this project.
   * Again this dataset contains many null values.
 Columns values with null in listing_id, host_id have been dropped.
-  * After dropping the null columns & rows, we will be uploading the full dataset into data lake so as to have the ability to use thew other columns that we weren't able to use in this project.
+  * After dropping the null columns & rows, we will be uploading the full dataset into the data lake to have the ability to use the other columns that we weren't able to use in this project.

-## Tools and Technologies
-The tools used in this projects are notebooks, Apache Spark, Amazon S3, Amazon Redshift, Apache Airflow.
-* To explore the dataset, I started with Google Colab free computing resources and Apache Spark.
-  * Spark is better in handling huge data records.
-Spark provides a great performace as it stores data in-memory shared across the cluster.
-* The data lake is stored on Amazon S3, an object storgae service that offers scalability, data availability, security and performance.
-  * S3 is perfect for storing data partitioned and grouped in files for low cost and with a lot of flexibility.
-  * Also it has the flexibility in adding and removing additional data
-  * Ease of schema design and avaialbility to a wide range of users
-* For ETL process, I used an EMR Cluster on AWS Redshift.
-* To orchestarte the overall data pipeline, I used Apache Airflow as it provides an intutitive UI helping us to track the progress of our pipelines.

 ## Defining the Data Model
 The final data model includes 4 dimension tables and 1 Fact table.
-This data model will facilitate the daily reporting tasks for the teams reagrding who are the hosts, what are the properties listed, what are the most reviews, reviewers, which neighbourhood and help in building recommendations to the users and improve the services.
+This data model will facilitate the daily reporting tasks for the teams regarding who are the hosts, what are the properties listed, what are the most reviews, reviewers, which neighborhood and help in building recommendations to the users and improve the services.

-#### Explanation of the Data Model:
+#### Explanation of the Data Model
-For this project we are building a optimized data lake which can be useful to analytics.
-The data is prepared, compressed and partitioned by certain columns to allow for fast queries.
+For this project, we are building an optimized data lake that can be useful to analytics.
+The data is prepared, compressed, and partitioned by certain columns to allow for fast queries.
-We are constructing a snow-flake schema with 1 fact table and multiple dimension Tables.
+We are constructing a snow-flake schema with 1 fact table and multiple dimension tables.
 After reviewing and cleaning the datasets, we are required to build three staging table which can be used for preprocessing the data before loading into the Data warehouse tables.

 ***DATA DICTIONARY***

 The Data Warehouse tables are the Fact and Dimension Tables:
 * ***Dimension Tables***:
-  * ```DIM_HOSTS```: All the essential information of the hosts with their listing IDs.
+  * ``` DIM_HOSTS```: All the essential information of the hosts with their listing IDs.
-  * ```DIM_PROPERTIES```: All the information about ***each property and its attributes***.
+  * ``` DIM_PROPERTIES```: All the information about ***each property and its attributes***.
-  * ```DIM_CALENDARS```: Information about the property listing of its availbility, adjusted price, etc.
+  * ```DIM_CALENDARS```: Information about the property listing of its availability, adjusted price, etc.
-  * ```DIM_REVIEWS```: Information about reviews submitted by users for every listing they stayed including the information like reviewer name and date of the review.
+  * ``` DIM_REVIEWS```: Information about reviews submitted by users for every listing they stayed including the information like reviewer name and date of the review.
 * ***The Fact Table***
-  * ```FACT_Airbnb_Austin_LA``` contains the important measures like ***number of reviews, average review ratings and potential earnings*** along with the information about the corresponding property listing id, host_id, neighbourhood and .
+  * ```FACT_Airbnb_Austin_LA``` contains the important measures like ***number of reviews, average review ratings, and potential earnings*** along with the information about the corresponding property listing id, host_id, neighborhood and.

 ![Schema-based Data Model](https://user-images.githubusercontent.com/48939255/115430537-1011cd80-a1ca-11eb-9ecf-91d31e1673bc.png)